|

 My personal experience with Icom

-As well as the IC-T81A handie-talkie, I own an Icom IC-4088 which is a FRS only handie
+As well as the IC-T81A handie-talkie, I used to own an Icom IC-4088 which is a FRS only handie

 talkie.
 An excellent little handie which is as reliable as the day is long.
 The US military is purported